-- Unsupervised learning is learning from datasets containing unlabelled data. - ▶ You might think that reinforcement learning is a type of unsupervised learning, because it does not rely on examples (labels) of correct behaviour and instead explores and learns it.
-However, in reinforcement learning the goal is to maximise a reward signal instead of trying to find a hidden structure. - ▶ For this reason, reinforcement learning is usually considered a third paradigm in addition to supervised and unsupervised learning.
+- Unsupervised learning is learning from datasets containing unlabelled data. - ▶ You might think that reinforcement learning is a type of unsupervised learning, because it does not rely on examples (labels) of correct behaviour and instead explores and learns it. - ▶ But this is not the case: reinforcement learning the goal is to maximise a reward signal instead of trying to find a hidden structure. - ▶ For this reason, reinforcement learning is usually considered a third paradigm in addition to supervised and unsupervised learning.